YixuanEric/web-study/JS_projects/AnimalClasses/README.md

+12/7
+At first I tried to use lazyload to imporve the page but then I found I should use preload since it is a game not a article.

 12/6
 Now the game is playable.
 The player first choose an animal class.If the player get the animals' names right for 5 times, the player can move on to another animal class.But because it is a small-scale project, some of its random events are not truly random and can be considered as hard coded.